rhaido/blog/2015/06/26/monostable-multivibrator-math-and-mods.md

 title: Monostable Multivibrator Math and Mods
 tags: electronics
 public: no
-summary: Circuit modifcations to standard monostable multivibrator: accurate wave, delay variation, reverse bias protection
+summary: Circuit modifications to standard monostable multivibrator: accurate wave, delay variation, reverse bias protection

 In this small note I am going to explain small updates, tweaks and fixes to the basic well-known monostable multivibrator circuit.

 ## Modifications to the basic circuit
-While building and testing the basic cicuit, the following things were spotted which are not-so-good:
+While building and testing the basic circuit, the following things were spotted which are not-so-good:

 - Output wave was not really square on both ends.
   The moment you add the 10uf capacitor and 1M resistor, it becomes very well rounded